Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 A great introduction should:

 Highlight Your Agency's Experience: Show your clients that you have what it takes to deliver results.
-Mention past clients or link to any case studies and testimonials.
+Mention previous clients or link to any case studies and testimonials that reinforce your expertise.
 If you've won awards or have certifications, mention those in the proposal.

 Introduce the Team: Let the client know who they'll be working with and what makes them a qualified account manager who will deliver on their SEO strategy.

-The introduction should only take up a couple of slides.
+The introduction should only take up a page or two of your SEO proposal template.
 While it's one of the most important parts of the proposal, you don't want to steal the spotlight.
-Ultimately, the client wants to know exactly how you'll help grow their business.
+Ultimately, the client wants to know exactly how your agency's SEO services will help grow their business.

 2. Pitch Specific SEO Insights

-This section contains the bulk of the personalization to your proposal and is likely where you'll spend the most time.
+This section contains the bulk of the personalization in your proposal and is likely where you'll spend the most time.

-Here you want to show specific insights you've gathered about their current SEO performance.
+Here you want to show specific SEO analytics and insights you've gathered about their current SEO performance on major search engines.

 This builds a lot of initial trust and credibility with the client as they see that your agency has taken the time to come up with a suitable SEO plan for their target audience by: